GustavS193940/BIManalyst_33_Sustainability/README.md

 # About the Tool
 # Claim the Tool is Solving

-The tool solves the issue of incomplete, incosistent, or missing sustainability- related data in IFC models.
-In real projects, designers often omit key Psets or material informations which leads to:
+The tool solves the issue of incomplete, incosistent, or missing sustainability, related data in IFC models.
+This tool solves these problematic areas by:
- * unrealiable CO2 calculations
- * difficulties performing LCA
- * gaps in DGNB documentation
+ * Fixing the schema from IFC4X3 to IFC4X3_ADD2
+ * Adding missing Psets to beams, columns, walls, and slabs
+ * Enriching elements with standardized parameters
+ * Ensuring completeness through IDS validation
+ * Exporting structured data (JSON + Excel) for advanced building analysis

 # Where the Problem was Found

-The issue became clear when analysing the Structural IFC model of Building 2516 (Building 115).
-Several structural elements lacked necessary information such as material, volume, and thickness, which directly affects the calculated value of the CO2-eq.
+The problems were discoverd during:
+ * Model inspection in Blender (missing Psets, incorrect schema)
+ * Use Case Analysis A2 (workflow inefficiencies, missing structured parameters) The existing workflow required many manual corrections, which are now automated.

 # Description of the Tool